algofaktura/easy_dc_rust/README.md

 ```
 build > run > make > solve > certify > for each graph starting from 32 to 1.373 million vertices.

+## Plotting the solution
+The solution can be plotted using pandas, numpy and plotly.
+I've put together an easy to use python module: https://github.com/discocube/plot_solution to plot and very the solution visually instead of only programmatically.

 ## Running times
 ![Running times from 8 to 68,085,920 vertices](imgs/8_to_212million.png?raw=true "Runtimes up to 212 million")
 8_to_68085920.png